adrelanos/aeternity-wiki/Understanding-æternity.md

 # What is blockchain?

 In short, a blockchain is a secure ledger distributed among participants computers and in this case, governed only by the æternity software.
 More generally, a blockchain is essentially a distributed database that contains a constantly growing chronological list of unchangeable records called "blocks".
-Each block in the chain consists of bundled transaction data that is cryptographically hashed.
-In order to prevent tampering of the recorded data in the chain, each block is timestamped and linked to the previous block in the chain.
+Each block in the chain consists of bundled transaction data that is crypto-graphically hashed.
+In order to prevent tampering of the recorded data in the chain, each block is time stamped and linked to the previous block in the chain.
 Typically each node, or computer connected to the blockchain network, is charged with creating and validating new blocks using various consensus algorithms.
 Once new blocks are validated, they are appended to the chain.
 In this way, blockchains serve as the complete record of all transactions on the network from the genesis block to the most recently completed block.

 # What is special about æternity and how does it compare to other blockchains?
 (Focus on Oracles, practicality, flexibility, the AE court, state channels)